marciof/Eon/specification/specification.md

 ## Text ##

-A text is a sequence of Unicode characters, each one identified by a code-point.
+A text is an immutable sequence of Unicode characters, each one identified by a code-point.
 It extends the *List* prototype by associating non-negative integer elements to code-points.

 ### Examples ###